Dar-Mik/Titanic_prediction/README.md

 Next steps:
 1. Porceed with EDA focusing on remaining categories such as no. of family members on the ship
 2. Creation of Binary dependent model

+Main insights:
+1. Need to work on my matplotlib skills - graphing